AdityaKumar-009/_Gadi-Alert/README.md

 - **Notify**: Users can enter vehicle number of the vehicle who is wrongly parked.
 If the corresponding user is registered within the Gadi Alert, then a notification will be sent to their phone.

 - **Admin Control**: Security Guards can opt for an ADMIN access, so they can view the history of violation reporting.
-User can meet nearby security gaurd to tell them if the owner is still unable to reach, so security guard can call them.
+User can meet nearby security gaurd to tell them if the owner is still unable to reply, so security guard can call them.

 - **View Location**: Users can set or view the location of vehicle and also can open in Google Maps.